Sedlec-Prčice: Demographics

+Transport

+Despite the fact that it is a vast territory, there are no railways or major roads passing through the municipal territory.

 Sights

-The landmark of Sedlec is the parish Church of Saint Jerome.
+The main landmark of Sedlec is the parish Church of Saint Jerome.
 It was a Romanesque church, founded in the 11th or 12th century.
 In the 14th and 15th centuries it was rebuilt in the Gothic style, and extended.
 It is the only church in the Czech Republic that is painted in the Art Nouveau style.

-The landmark of Prčice is the Church of Saint Lawrence.
+The main landmark of Prčice is the Church of Saint Lawrence.
 It was also founded as a Romanesque building in the 11th or 12th century, but was gradually rebuilt.
 Several Romanesque elements have been preserved to this day.
 The church is equipped with a valuable organ from 1731 by local native Bedřich Semerád.
 The church also includes an unused Gothic bell from the early 14th century, which belongs to the oldest bells in Bohemia.

 Presence of the Jewish community is commemorated by the old synagogue on the town square that now hosts a small factory that makes sporting equipment.

 Located in a field somewhere beyond the town is the old Jewish cemetery, founded in 1867.
 There are still said to be a small number of gravestones hidden in the overgrowth.
 The cemetery is owned by the local Jewish community.